TKT antibody (AA 1-116)

 Characteristics

-- Anti-Transketolase/TKT Picoband® Antibody (monoclonal, 2I3) (ABIN7598957).
+- Anti-Transketolase/TKT Antibody (monoclonal, 2I3) (ABIN7598957).
 Tested in Flow Cytometry, IF, IHC, ICC, WB applications.
 This antibody reacts with Human, Mouse, Rat.
-The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
-Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.
+This is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.

 -